-- In order to pass a course, the weighted average of all proctored exams including the final must equal 75% or greater. - In courses where additional requirements are a weighted portion of the grade, the additional

-- course requirements will only be calculated as part of the final course grade if the average of all proctored exams including the final is 75% or greater. - For Second Degree BSN, Veteran to BSN and Traditional BSN courses with a clinical component, the clinical portion is graded as follows: - -A clinical evaluation instrument will be used to determine the grade.
-The student must earn a 75% or greater on the clinical evaluation instrument to pass the course. - Faculty may round final grades in alignment with the ASTM International Standards which allow for 'rounding only after all calculations leading to the final result are completed.
-Therefore rounding of grades for individual assignments is not an accepted practice.
-Rounding will be calculated using the "fiveup" rule allowing for decimal numbers that meet or exceed the halfway point between two values to be rounded up to the larger value.
-For example, a grade of 89.5 equals an A, whereas a grade of 89.49 equals a B. Therefore faculty, prior to the awarding of final course grades, shall ensure gradebook software in a course is in alignment with this policy.
-Rule retrieved from https://www.astm.org/SNEWS/ SO 2008/datapoints so08.html.
+- In order to pass a course, the weighted average of all proctored exams including the final must equal 75% or greater. - For RN to BSN courses, the weighted average of all written assignments and exams will be calculated for the final course grade. - In courses where additional requirements are a weighted portion of the grade, the additional course requirements will only be calculated as part of the final course grade if the average of all proctored exams including the final is 75% or greater. - For Second Degree BSN, Veteran to BSN and Traditional BSN courses with a clinical component, the clinical portion is graded as follows: - A clinical evaluation instrument will be used to determine the grade.
+The student must earn a 75% or greater on the clinical evaluation instrument to pass the course. - The final course grade shall accurately reflect the grade earned according to course grading criteria.
+At the discretion of the faculty, grades may be rounded using classic rounding rules.
+For example, a grade of 89.5 equals A, whereas a grade of 89.4 equals B. Rounding of individual items should not be done.
+Rather, if rounding is done, it should be done for the final course grade only.